Pocket Squares | Rules and Etiquette in 2023

 It is our opinion that if you are looking to get the plaudits you deserve with a black pocket square you should either go for a square with a hint of pattern or a classic white shoestring.
 The white trim will always give that clear contrast that completes the jacket beautifully.

 Firstly, a suit is a more formal option than a stand-alone jacket, therefore you will often be wearing it in a more formal environment.
-Therefore, the safest choice is to wear a plain or very lightly patterned square in a presidential fold such as the below.
+Therefore, the safest choice is to wear a plain or very lightly patterned square in a presidential fold such as the one below.

 The next thing to consider is the pattern of the suit.
 Depending on your own personal style, if you choose to go for a more vibrant pattern with your suit then the more formal etiquette would be to go for a plainer pocket square design to provide balance.
 Note the square in the below image complementing the shirt colour for a beautifully balanced look that is perfect for a corporate environment.

 Finally, there is the more flamboyant look, where the accessories are contrasting against the suit colour.
-In the below, you have a navy blue suit with the small hint of burgundy in the pocket square complementing the tie (check out our choices here).
+In the below, you have a navy blue suit with a small hint of burgundy in the pocket square complementing the tie (check out our choices here).
 This style is our favourite look for a suit, where it's not over the top, but definitely displays a sartorial flair to leave a lasting impression.

 We are often asked, what colour pocket square with a navy suit works best as the navy suit is such a classic suit choice.
 Fortunately, a plain navy suit is effectively a blank canvas, so it's more a case of choosing a colour or pattern that is right for the environment.
 We have an array of options on site to compliment your navy suiting needs, be it business or more casual wear